 $0 annual fee rewards credit cards

-Rewards cards might have a higher annual fee on average, but that doesn’t mean there aren’t any with a $0 annual fee.
-Rewards cards such as these let you turn your everyday spending into rewards points, without having their value minimised by chunky annual fees.
+Rewards cards might have a higher annual fee on average than low rate cards, but that doesn’t mean there aren’t any with a $0 annual fee.
+Rewards cards let you turn your everyday spending into rewards points, and not having these rewards eroded by annual fees may be appealing for some people.

 The table below shows a snapshot of rewards credit cards on Canstar’s database that have no annual fee.
 Please note these products are sorted alphabetically.